 When I was diagnosed I received so many cards, it really warmed my heart.
 But, the one that I loved the most was this one from my sister.
 It’s because she hadn’t forgotten who I was.
 I didn’t suddenly become a sentimental person when I got sick.
 I had a sense of humour before cancer and I still had one after my diagnosis.
 Funny cards and postcards can bring a smile to someone and laughter is the best medicine.

-One of my favourite CD sets are the Vinyl Cafe by Stewart McLean.
+One of my favourite CD sets are the Vinyl Cafe by Stewart McLean (affiliate link).
 If you aren’t familiar with these, Stewart McLean was a popular Canadian story teller who had a weekly radio show in the CBC.
 McLean unfortunately passed away from melanoma in 2017, but his stories live on in his CD box sets.

 Gifts for Women with Cancer